-- 1.5 No Officer or Councillor may seek to actively avoid the application of these Rules. - 1.6 Officers and Councillors must be aware that any non-adherence with these Rules may be a breach of the Officer Code of Conduct / Councillor Code of Conduct and could result in disciplinary action. - 1.7 Service Directors are responsible for ensuring that their Commissioning Officers are made aware of the consequences of non-adherence and that they comply with these Rules. - Reporting and Investigating Breaches - 1.8 Any breach of, or non-adherence to, these Rules must, on discovery, be reported immediately to the Chief Finance Officer and the Monitoring Officer.
-The relevant Director or his/her designated representative shall complete the waiver process (detailed at paragraphs 7.1 to 7.3 above) outlining the reasons for the non-adherence and the steps taken to prevent a re-occurrence. - 1.9 The relevant Director or his/her designated representative will be required to submit the form for sign off by the Chief Finance Officer and the Monitoring Officer. - 1.10 Any such breaches will be reported to the Commissioning and Procurement Board setting out the number of non-adherence instances in the previous period and broken down by service and exceptional instance, following which all such notices reported to the Commissioning and Procurement Board shall be published retrospectively for information on the next Audit and Governance Committee agenda. - 1.11 The Chief Finance Officer and Monitoring Officer shall consider whether each reported breach or non-adherence presents a significant risk of harm to the Council's interests and if satisfied that such risk exists, shall undertake any necessary investigation and report the findings to the
+- 7.8 Any breach of, or non-adherence to, these Rules must, on discovery, be reported immediately to the Chief Finance Officer and the Monitoring Officer.
+The relevant Director or his/her designated representative shall complete the waiver process (detailed at paragraphs 7.1 to 7.3 above) outlining the reasons for the non-adherence and the steps taken to prevent a re-occurrence. - 7.9 The relevant Director or his/her designated representative will be required to submit the form for sign off by the Chief Finance Officer and the Monitoring Officer. - 7.10 Any such breaches will be reported to the Commissioning and Procurement Board CLT setting out the number of non-adherence instances in the previous period and broken down by service and exceptional instance, following which all such notices reported to the Commissioning and Procurement Board shall be published retrospectively for information on the next Audit and Governance Committee agenda. - 7.11 The Chief Finance Officer and Monitoring Officer shall consider whether each reported breach or non-adherence presents a significant risk of harm to the Council's interests and if satisfied that such risk exists, shall undertake any necessary investigation and report the findings to the relevant Director and the Chief Executive.